radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Where RADIUS/TLS can rely on the TCP state machine to perform session tracking, RADIUS/DTLS cannot.
 As a result, implementations of RADIUS/DTLS may need to perform session management of the DTLS session in the application layer.
 This subsection describes logically how this tracking is done.
-Implementations may choose to use the method described here, or another, equivalent method.
+Implementations MAY choose to use the method described here, or another, equivalent method.
+When implementations do not use the 5-tuple described below, note that IP address based policies MUST still be applied for all incoming packets, similar to the mandated behavior for TLS Session Resumption in {{tls_session_resumption}}.

 We note that {{RFC5080, Section 2.2.2}}, already mandates a duplicate detection cache.
 The session tracking described below can be seen as an extension of that cache, where entries contain DTLS sessions instead of RADIUS/UDP packets.